Spuddy, my BMW M-Coupe. There are others like it but this is mine.

 Shit, I was supposed to be trash talking.
 I’ll try again.

 The S54 M-Coupe is incredible but doesn’t scream like a raped ape as you’d expect.
 I know because I’ve raped an ape or two.
 That’s figuratively of course you perverts.
-Sad gearing and detuning done by BMW have neutered them somewhat.
+Sad gearing and detuning done by BMW neutered them somewhat compared to the M3.
 Perhaps BMW did this to avoid hurting M3 sales.
-These motors are an amazing powerplant for sure but require diligence to avoid catastrophic engine failure due to rod bearing design issues.
-So, I don't miss having one much except for my ego, which is wounded considerably.
-But hindsight is 20/20.
+These motors are an amazing powerplant for sure but require diligence to avoid catastrophic engine failure (bearing failure).
+I really don't need more speed and less reliability, but my ego sometimes wishes I owned an S54 car.

 Seriously, if you want a perfect car for your purposes, you have to be honest with yourself about how you plan on using it.
 Everyone says they want to drive to the track, beat the hell out of their car, then drive it home.
-I knew that less was more for me, and it's proven to be wonderful.
+But how many track days have you been on this year?

 I'll be honest, I love fast cars and I hate the track.
 There I said it.
 I don't need to win any races, I don't enjoy hunting for rare European parts either.
 I do like shifting, I like redline acceleration, I like aggressively approaching on-ramps and I want to do it all going slow enough to keep out of prison.
 I have always felt the VW GTI, Miata and the S2000 were all almost cool cars.
-But I'm also quite shallow so an m-car suites me pretty well.
+But I'm also quite shallow so an M-car bumps the coolness up just right for me.

 Stuff I've done